mikekelly/hal_specification/hal_specification.md

 The following are attribute definitions applicable only to HAL's **Link** element.

-*   @href
+*   __href__

     REQUIRED

     This attribute MAY contain a URI template.
-Whether or not this is the case SHOULD be indicated to clients by the @rel value.
+Whether or not this is the case SHOULD be indicated to clients by the __rel__ value.

 ### Resource Attributes

 The following are attribute definitions applicable only to HAL's **Resource** element.

-*    @href
+*    __href__

      REQUIRED

      Content embedded within a **Resource** element MAY be a full, partial, summary, or incorrect representation of the content available at the target URI.
-Applications which use HAL MAY clarify the integrity of specific embedded content via the description of the relevant **@rel** value.
+Applications which use HAL MAY clarify the integrity of specific embedded content via the description of the relevant **rel** value.

 ## Constraints